5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 ![The help system in the Workspace Explorer](Images/Structure.png)

-This is the why the names of nodes and pages must be valid APL names.
+This is why the names of nodes and pages must be valid APL names.
 Those names appear in the Help tree as topics by default, but we can of course improve on that.
 We’ll come back to this soon.

 ## Editing a page